IATI/IATI-Extra-Documentation/en/codelists/codelist-api.rst

 1. use the Codelist API to request a codelist via a URL

-2. From versioin 1.04 of the IATI standard upwards, you can work directly with our GitHub repositories
+2. From version 1.04 of the IATI standard upwards, you can work directly with our GitHub repositories

 API Calls